 So your post is now live, congratulations!
 So is it simply set and forget?
 Despite posts having a relatively long life, they can eventually decay over time due to various factors such as competition and seasonality despite some topics having consistent searches.

 More than often, instead of developing an entirely new post around a similar topic, you can upgrade the existing post to freshen the topic and continually ensure that people are effectively clicking through your article, especially from organic search.
+Don't forget that search engines like Google tend to change their algorithm's as well, so you want to freshen up your post to ensure longevity.

 Google Search Console is the ideal tool for reviewing your post’s performance on an ongoing basis.